MrStar2/broody-promises/readme.md

 ## Whats up?

-Broody promises is a minimalistic implementation of Promises/A+, with ability to retreive fullfilled value.
+Broody promises is a minimalistic lightweight (~1.5KB gzipped) implementation of Promises/A+, with ability to retrieve fulfilled value.
 Of course, it is possible to do that **just** when all chain of *thens* and *catchs* are resolved synchronous.
 In other way usage of Broodies did not make any sense to you, because it has no any preferences over already existing and great Promises/A+ libraries.